leidav/libdl/README.md

 ### MNIST digit recognition

 There are 3 variants.
-The first uses fully connected layer.
+The first variant uses fully connected layers.
 The second uses fully connected layers + convolution layers.
 The third one is implemented in python and uses fully connected layers.
 The c++ variants only output the result and the ground truth label.